Expected Johnson Johnson Vaccine Moves Toward Approval

-Category: World Politics Hits: 4Here's some really good news for those of us who haven't had access to vaccines yet.
+Category: World Politics Hits: 5Here's some really good news for those of us who haven't had access to vaccines yet.
 From CNN's New Day: "We have major breaking news.
 In a moment that so many have been waiting for in the battle against coronavirus, Johnson & Johnson just released data in its global Phase Three trial of its coronavirus vaccine," John Berman said.
 "Now this is an important vaccine because it's a single dose.
 Not two doses like the ones on the market now.
 It's also easier to store.
 And now, for the first time, we know how effective it is.
 The company now says the vaccine is 66% effective in preventing moderate disease," Alysin Camerota said.
 "The new report shows it's even more effective in preventing severe disease, but it does not offer as much protection against those new highly contagious variants of the virus, so let's get to CNN's senior medical correspondent Elizabeth Cohen.
 She joins us with the breaking details.
 What do you have, Elizabeth?"
 "Alisyn, so the bottom line here is that we may soon have a third vaccine in the United States.
 We already have Pfizer, Moderna and with these results, it's almost certain Johnson & Johnson will be applying for emergency use authorization from the FDA.
 The bottom line, this vaccine does not seem to be as effective as Pfizer or Moderna but has impressive results and is still useful.

 Read more https://crooksandliars.com/2021/01/jj-releases-new-vaccine-results-expected